 (Broughton p.
 14; Jorgensen p.
 256)

 5. Buddhas speak of the emptiness of dharmas in order to destroy views, but if you are in turn attached to emptiness, you are one whom the buddhas cannot convert.
 When there is arising, emptiness alone arises; when there is cessation, emptiness alone ceases.
 In reality not a single dharma arises, not a single dharma ceases.
 All dharmas arise due to craving.
 Craving is neither within nor without, nor does it lie in-between.
-Craving is an empty dharma, but ordinary people are burnt up by it.
+Craving is an empty dharma, but ordinary people are consumed by its flame.
 The false and the true (heterodox and orthodox views) are neither within nor without, nor in any of the ten directions.
-Discrimination is an empty dharma, but ordinary people are burnt up by it.
+Discrimination is an empty dharma, but ordinary people are consumed by its flame.
 All dharmas are likewise.

-8. Tripitaka Dharma Master says: Lacking understanding, the person pursues dharmas; when there is understanding, dharmas pursue the person.
+8. Tripitaka Dharma Master says: Lacking understanding, a person follows dharmas; when there is understanding, dharmas follow [obey] the person.
 When one understands, the senses draw in forms; when one is deluded, forms draw in the senses.
 When the senses cease to arise due to forms it is called not seeing forms.